 Loon Bay Resort, Sheridan Lake

-Announcement November 19, 2020 – At this time, all non-essential travel should be avoided.
-This includes travel into and out of BC and between regions of the province.
+Announcement February 5, 2021 the travel advisory extended indefinitely – At this time, all non-essential travel and social interactions should be avoided.
+This includes travel into and out of British Columbia and between regions of the province.
 Let’s do our part by following provincial health orders and continuing to support local businesses in accordance with the latest health orders.

-The Canadian border remains closed for recreational tourism, so we are asking our international visitors to dream now and explore BC later when the time is right.
-While the border remains open for essential travel purposes, any visitor who arrives from outside of Canada must quarantine for 14 days.
+The Canadian border remains closed for recreational tourism, so we are asking our international visitors to dream now and explore British Columbia later when the time is right.

 Info Below Updated October, 2020 – Campgrounds, RV Parks and Lodges are allowed to be open under enhanced protocols to prevent the transmission of the virus.
 Many campgrounds and RV parks only operate from May to October and will be closed for the season, reopening in 2021.